Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 After mixing your dry ingredients well, add the water in small amounts.

-You can mix and knead the dough by hand or with the bread hook attachment on a stand mixer.
+• You can mix and knead the dough by hand

-Again, it’ll be extremely sticky at first but it quickly become a uniform dough.
+Again, it’s sticky at first but it quickly become a uniform dough.

-If it’s still sticky after several minutes of kneading, add a small amount of additional flour.
+If it’s still sticky after several minutes of kneading, add a small amount of flour.

 Rolling The Dough